-As the applicant or the applicant's authorized agent, thereby attest to the best of my ability that the information provided above is true and covered.
+As the applicant or the applicant's authorized agent, there wattest to the best of may ability that the information provided above is true and covered 1 W As the applicant or the applicant's authorized agent, thereby attest to the best ability that the information provided above is true and coward. $\mathbb{M}$

-December 4, 2014

-Duncan W. Blair, Esquire
+December 4, 2014 Duncan W. Blair, Esquire Date Printed Name

-Date

-Printed Name